foxxyz/loupedeck/README.md

 ------------

  * Node 14+
- * Loupedeck Live or Loupedeck Live S
+ * Loupedeck Live, Loupedeck Live S or Loupedeck CT

-This library has been tested with firmware versions 0.1.3, 0.1.79 and 0.2.5.
+This library has been tested with firmware versions 0.1.3, 0.1.79, 0.2.5 and 0.2.8.
 Other versions may work.

 Installation
 ------------